 Tuners are parts of devices like televisions that collect and decode signals from sources such as RF transmissions or cable companies to produce the correct output.

-Both analog and digital tuners are tuners.
+Both Analog and Digital tuners are tuners.
 They may be commonly confused with one another since they are used for similar reasons.
 They are, however, utilized for different things and have some distinguishing characteristics.

 Analog Tuner vs Digital Tuner

-Although there have been multiple attempts to let HD videos be watched on analog equipment, most analog tuners today can only catch SD resolution images, which we are all accustomed to.
+Although there have been multiple attempts to let HD videos be watched on analog equipment, most Analog tuners today can only catch SD-resolution images, which we are all accustomed to.

 Analog TVs only have these tuners.
 As a result, analog televisions can only decode analog transmissions.

-The most major benefit of employing digital tuners is the highest picture quality that they can produce.
+The major benefit of employing digital tuners is the highest picture quality that they can produce.
 As long as the interference is not all that bad, digital tuners can recover more signals from it because they can reconstitute the original data.

 Comparison Table